SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 ### You Will Learn How to:

-- Create an Serverless service in the *project: "Kyma"*
+- Add an Addon for Redis to the Catalog of the *project: "Kyma"*
-- Create an OAuth2 client credentials
-- Configure a Serverless service to be authenticated using OAuth2
+- Create a new instance of the Addon
+- Bind the instance of the Redis Addon to the Serverless function
+- Consume redis service to add and read keys inside the lambda

 ## Steps